meta-llama/llama-recipes/recipes/quickstart/NotebookLlama/TTS_Notes.md

 #### Some more models that weren't tested:

-In other words, we leave this as an excercise to readers :D
+In other words, we leave this as an exercise to readers :D

 - [Fish-Speech](https://huggingface.co/fishaudio/fish-speech-1.4)
 - [MMS-TTS-Eng](https://huggingface.co/facebook/mms-tts-eng)